mehulagg/gitlab/doc/user/packages/workflows/project_registry.md

 ### Composer

-It is currently not possible to publish a Composer package to a project that is different from where its code resides.
-Once [this feature](https://gitlab.com/gitlab-org/gitlab/-/issues/250633) is implemented, it will be possible to do that for Composer packages.
+You can't publish a Composer package outside of its project.
+An [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/250633) exists to implement functionality that allows you to publish such packages to other projects.

 ### All other package types